Royal forest: After the Restoration

-The Forest of Dean was legally re-established in 1668.
+The Forest of Dean was legally re-established in 1668 by the Dean Forest Act 1667.
 A Forest Eyre was held for the New Forest in 1670, and a few for other forests in the 1660s and 1670s, but these were the last.
-From 1715, both surveyor's posts were held by the same person.
-The remaining royal forests continued to be managed (in theory, at least) on behalf of the crown.
-However, the commoners' rights of grazing often seem to have been more important than the rights of the crown.
+From 1715, both surveyors' posts (covering England north and south of the Trent respectively) were held by the same person.
+The remaining royal forests continued to be managed (in theory, at least) on behalf of the Crown.
+However, the commoners' rights of grazing often seem to have been more important than the rights of the Crown.

-In the late 1780s a royal commission was appointed to inquire into the condition of Crown woods and those surviving.
-North of the Trent it found Sherwood Forest survived, south of it: the New Forest, three others in Hampshire, Windsor Forest in Berkshire, the Forest of Dean in Gloucestershire, Waltham or Epping Forest in Essex, three forests in Northamptonshire, and Wychwood in Oxfordshire.
-Some of these no longer had swainmote courts thus no official supervision.
-They divided the remaining forests into two classes, those with and without the Crown as major landowner.
-In certain Hampshire forests and the Forest of Dean, most of the soil belonged to the Crown and these should be reserved to grow timber, to meet the need for oak for shipbuilding.
-The others would be inclosed, the Crown receiving an "allotment" (compensation) in lieu of its rights.
+In the late 1780s, a Royal Commission was appointed to inquire into which Crown woods were surviving, and their condition.
+It found only one north of the Trent, Sherwood Forest.
+South of the Trent, it found the New Forest, three others in Hampshire, Windsor Forest in Berkshire, the Forest of Dean in Gloucestershire, Waltham or Epping Forest in Essex, three forests in Northamptonshire, and Wychwood in Oxfordshire.
+Some of these no longer had swainmote courts, and thus had no official supervision.
+The Commission divided the remaining forests into two classes, those with the Crown as major landowner, and those without.
+In certain Hampshire forests and in the Forest of Dean most of the soil belonged to the Crown, and these became reserved to grow timber to meet the need for oak for shipbuilding.
+The others would be enclosed, the Crown receiving an "allotment" (compensation) in lieu of its rights.

 In 1810, responsibility for woods was moved from Surveyors-General (who accounted to the Auditors of Land Revenue) to a new Commission of Woods, Forests, and Land Revenues.
-From 1832 to 1851 "Works and Buildings" were added to their responsibilities.
-In 1851, the commissioners again became a Commissioner of Woods, Forests and Land Revenues.
-In 1924, the Royal Forests were transferred to the new Forestry Commission (now Forestry England).
+In 1832 "Works and Buildings" were added to their responsibilities, but removed in 1851.
+In 1924, the Royal Forests were transferred to the new Forestry Commission (later to become Forestry England).

 Surviving ancient forests

 Forest of Dean

 The Forest of Dean was used as a source of charcoal for ironmaking within the Forest from 1612 until about 1670.
 It was the subject of a Reafforestation Act in 1667.
-Courts continued to be held at the Speech House, for example to regulate the activities of the Freeminers.
+Courts continued to be held at the Speech House, for example, to regulate the activities of the Freeminers.
 The sale of cordwood for charcoal continued until at least the late 18th century.
 Deer were removed in 1850.
 The forest is today heavily wooded, as is a substantial formerly privately owned area to the west, now treated as part of the forest.
 It is managed by Forestry England.